gohuygo/go-blockchain/README.md

-## Babby's First Blockchain in Go
+## Blockchain in Go

+  An implementation of a blockchain from scratch after reading Mastering Bitcoin.

-# TODO
+# Server

-  1. Add nonce and target hash value
+  `go run main.go`